zivalx/SemantiCore/design_recommendations.md

-# Semantic Mapper - UI/UX Design Recommendations
+# SemantiCore - UI/UX Design Recommendations

 ## Executive Summary
 Transform the current Streamlit interface to match the technical, futuristic aesthetic demonstrated in the ui_example React components.
 Focus on micro-typography, glassmorphism, system-focused language, and evidence-based transparency.